Photo by micheile dot com on Unsplash

 View money as a motivation for creativity

-When financial success is unblocked, money can give you the space and time to focus on your creativity.
-Money can act as a motivating energy behind your work ethic and bring increased activity to your craft.
+Money can give you the space and time to spend more energy on your creativity.
+It can motivate your work ethic and bring increased activity to your craft.

-Adding money to the creative equation can, for some authors, be the final push to take your writing seriously.
+Adding money to the creative equation might be the final push to take your writing seriously.
 You are no longer waiting for the muse to strike.
-Instead, your financial needs can bring a new enthusiasm to write, produce, and complete.
+Instead, your financial considerations can bring a new enthusiasm to write, produce and complete.

 Practise gratitude for a positive money mindset

-When you think of receiving money for your creative work, replace any feelings of guilt with feelings of gratitude.
+When you think of receiving money for your creative work, think of gratitude.
 Express gratitude for what money allows you to do.
 It may be for your family, for yourself, or simply for giving you time to write.
-Gratitude has the power to shatter the anger, guilt, frustration, or negation that we’re wired to feel when thinking of money.

 Another way to be grateful for money is to focus on when it’s directed towards someone else.
 You might be just starting out with your publishing, but when there is an extra penny around, what can you do with it?
-You could donate it, purchase a small gift for someone who has supported you and see the joy on their face, or perhaps, share your success story and inspire someone you know to do something they’ve been putting off.
+You could donate it, buy a small gift for someone who has supported you and see the joy on their face, or perhaps share your success story and inspire someone to do something they’ve been putting off.

-Sharing your success with others regularly in small ways will help you feel more positive instantly.
+Sharing your success with others regularly in small ways will help you feel more positive.

 Keep it simple

-This one is for those of you just starting out, and not sure how to focus your financial attention.
-Have you heard of the KISS principle?
-It stands for “Keep It Simple Stupid”.
+If you’re just starting out and are not sure how to focus your financial attention, think of the KISS principle.
+It stands for “Keep It Simple, Stupid”.

-It may sound like a silly concept, but the KISS principle in the financial world can be freeing.
-Particularly if you fear financial management.
-It’s a reminder that, if nothing else, you should stick to one simple rule for financial management.
-And that is – spend less than you earn.
+This may sound flip, but the KISS principle in the financial world can be freeing, particularly if financial management is stressful for you.
+It’s a reminder that, if nothing else, you should stick to one simple rule – spend less than you earn.

 That’s it.